Summary. Why yoga works to help fix your fascia “stiffness”.

 As you learn to use yoga to relax, you are impacting the fascia throughout your body.
 This can even address potential heart issues.

-Meditation and breath meditation are even more important than you may have thought, because they are a key way to relax.
+Meditation, including breath meditation, are even more important than you may have thought, because they are a key way to relax.
 In the process, it is another part of relaxing and fixing issues in your fascia, like thickening.